 This course explores the intersections between the representation of gender and sexuality in political media, and the politics of freedom, rights and duties in the 20th and 21st centuries.
-The first aim of the course aims is to introduce students to the political history of women's struggle, acquainting them with the major critiques that fueled developments in feminist political debate (e.g. the first, second and third waves of feminism, as well as the diverse 'schools' of feminist thought like liberal, radical, Marxist, postmodernist, postcolonial and transnational feminisms).
-The second aim of the course is to focus on applying political theory to practice by analyzing how representations of gender and sexual identity play a role in everyday political life, as well as in high-level executive politics (e.g. in the context of American politics).
+The first aim of the course aims is to introduce students to the political history of women's struggle, acquainting them with the major critiques that fueled developments in feminist political debate (e.g. the first, second and third waves of feminism, as well as the diverse 'schools' of feminist thought like liberal, radical, marxist, postmodernist, postcolonial, global and muslim feminisms).
+The second aim of the course is to focus on applying political theory to practice by analyzing how representations of gender and sexual identity play a role in everyday political life, as well as in global politics.
 Topics will include:

-- The politics of sexual difference - Gender and the public/private divide - Democracy, citizenship and gender representations - Domination, power and sexual discrimination - Representations of gender in leadership positions (ie: American presidential politics) - Media representations of women and gender in presidential politics
+- The politics of sexual difference - Gender inequality and the public/private divide - Democracy, citizenship and gender representations - Domination, power and sexual discrimination - Representations of gender in leadership positions - Politics of gender in global contexts

 The course combines lectures, readings, and class-based discussions.
 Each week you will be required to attend the lecture and keep up with the required readings.
-The course will also visual/filmic materials.
+The course will also feature visual/filmic materials.

-Course Materials:
+Course Objectives: